cirosantilli/git-tutorial/index.md

     git tag 1.1 HEAD~

-##tag info
+##Get tag info

 List all tags:

     git tag

-        #1.0
-        #1.0a
-        #1.1
+Sample output:

+    1.0
+    1.0a
+    1.1

 List tags and corresponding hashes side by side:

     git show-ref --tags

-List with tags with corresponding commit messages side by side: not possible without a for loop <http://stackoverflow.com/questions/5358336/have-git-list-all-tags-along-with-the-full-message>
+List with tags with corresponding commit messages side by side: not possible without a for loop: <http://stackoverflow.com/questions/5358336/have-git-list-all-tags-along-with-the-full-message>

+List tags with date side by side and on commit tree:

+    git log --date-order --graph --tags --simplify-by-decoration --pretty=format:'%ai %h %d'

 ###describe